kjolley/BIGSdb_documentation/administration.rst

 to the system tag of the database XML file.
 If the system_flag value is not defined then the plugin is always enabled if it is installed on the system.
+If the system_flag value is set to 'no' then the plugin will be disabled even if the all_plugins attribute is set to 'yes'.

 .. _disable_updates: